 The function number should be set to 1, OP Code should be set to 1 (for CMD53).

-It is allowed to use CMD53 mode combination of block+byte to get higher effeciency when accessing the FIFO by arbitrary length.
-E.g. The block size is set to 512 by default, you can write/get 1031 bytes of data to/from the FIFO by:
+In order to achieve higher efficiency when accessing the FIFO by an arbitrary length, the block and byte modes of CMD53 can be used in combination.
+For example, given that the block size is set to 512 by default, you can write/get 1031 bytes of data from the FIFO by doing the following:

-For the host interrupts, the slave raise the interrupt by pulling DAT1 line down at a proper time (level sensitive).
-The host detect this and read the INT_ST register to see the source.
-Then the host can clear it by writing the INT_CLR register and do something with the interrupt.
-The host can also mask unneeded sources by clearing the bits in INT_ENA register corresponding to the sources.
+SDIO interrupts are “level sensitive”.
+For host interrupts, the slave sends an interrupt by pulling the DAT1 line down at a proper time.
+The host detects when the interrupt line is pulled down and reads the INT_ST register to determine the source of the interrupt.
+After that, the host can clear the interrupt bits by writing the INT_CLR register and process the interrupt.
+The host can also mask unneeded sources by clearing the bits in the INT_ENA register corresponding to the sources.
 If all the sources are cleared (or masked), the DAT1 line goes inactive.

-For the slave interrupts, the host send transfers to write the SLAVE_INT register.
-Once a bit is written from 0 to 1, the slave hardware and driver will detect it and inform the app.
+For slave interrupts, the host sends a transfer to write the SLAVE_INT register.
+Once a bit is set to 1, the slave hardware and the driver will detect it and inform the application.

-To write the receiving FIFO in the slave, host should work in the following steps:
+To write to the slave’s receiving FIFO, the host should complete the following steps:

-- Read the TOKEN1 field (bits 27-16) of TOKEN_RDATA (0x044) register.
+Read the TOKEN1 field (bits 27-16) of the register TOKEN_RDATA (0x044).
 The buffer number remaining is TOKEN1 minus the number of buffers used by host.

-- Make sure the buffer number is sufficient (buffer_size * buffer_num is greater than data to write, buffer_size is pre-defined between the host and the slave before the communication starts).
-Or go back to step 1 until the buffer is enough.
+Make sure the buffer number is sufficient (buffer_size x buffer_num is greater than the data to write, buffer_size is pre-defined between the host and the slave before the communication starts).
+Otherwise, keep returning to Step 1 until the buffer size is sufficient.

-- Write to the FIFO address with CMD53.
-Note that the requested length should not be larger than calculated in step 2, and the FIFO address is related to rquested length.
+Write to the FIFO address with CMD53.
+Note that the requested length should not exceed the length calculated at Step 2, and the FIFO address is related to requested length.

-- Calculate used buffers, note that non-full buffer at the tail should be seen as one that is used.
+Calculate used buffers.
+Note that a partially used buffer at the tail is counted as used.

-To read the sending FIFO in the slave, host should work in the following steps:
+To read the slave’s sending FIFO, the host should complete the following steps:

-- Wait for the interrupt line to be active (optional, low by default).
+Wait for the interrupt line to become active (optional, low by default).

-- Read (poll) the interrupt bits in INT_ST register to see whether new packets exists.
+Read (poll) the interrupt bits in the INT_ST register to monitor if new packets exist.

-- Read from the FIFO with CMD53.
-Note that the requested length should not be larger than calculated in step3, and the FIFO address is related to requested length.
+Read from the FIFO using CMD53.
+Note that the requested length should not be greater than calculated at Step 3, and the FIFO address is related to requested length.